Ty France Preview, Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The 8.3 strikeouts per nine innings put together by the Athletics pitching staff ranks 25th in MLB.
+- The Athletics pitching staff is 25th in MLB with a collective 8.3 strikeouts per nine innings.

-- The Athletics' 5.75 team ERA ranks last across all league pitching staffs.
+- The Athletics' 5.72 team ERA ranks last among all MLB pitching staffs.

-- Athletics pitchers combine to surrender 182 total home runs at a rate of 1.4 per game (fifth-most in baseball).
+- The Athletics give up the fifth-most home runs in baseball (182 total, 1.4 per game).

-- His most recent time out was on Friday against the Chicago White Sox, when the lefty threw five innings, surrendering five earned runs while allowing eight hits.
+- The right-hander last pitched on Friday against the Chicago White Sox, when he went five innings, allowing two earned runs while giving up five hits.

-- In 29 games this season, the 25-year-old has a 6.05 ERA and 9.1 strikeouts per nine innings, while giving up a batting average of .287 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.